gokyo renjo la pass trek

 • Be positive!
 Accept the challenges as a part of the whole adventure.

-• Set yourself daily goals which will help you reach your final destination rather than focusing solely on the ultimate goal.
+• Set yourself daily goals that will help you reach your final destination rather than focusing solely on the ultimate goal.

 • You should get insights about future challenges from accomplished trekkers who have already done the trail.